aufziehvogel/ansible-roles/wireguard/README.md

 Wireguard must already be installed / enabled in the kernel (once this is available).
 This role does not install wireguard.

+For the static servers (`wireguard_hosts`) this role will setup entries in the `/etc/hosts` file so that all servers will use the internal routing to all other servers if connecting via the defined hostnames.
+For road warriors (`road_warriors`) you have to setup your `/etc/hosts` file as well as your wireguard configuration manually.

-You also must open the required ports on each host.
+You must open the required ports on each host.
 This role does not setup `iptables` for you.

 Role Variables